Mackenzie MacEachern

-Mackenzie MacEachern (/gd/; born March 9, 1994) is an American ice hockey winger currently playing for the Vancouver Canucks in the National Hockey League (NHL) while under contract to the Vancouver Canucks in the National Hockey League (NHL).
-He was drafted in the third round, 67th overall, by the Blues in the 2012 NHL Entry Draft.
+Mackenzie MacEachern (/gd/; born March 9, 1994) is an American ice hockey winger currently playing for the Abbotsford Canucks in the American Hockey League (AHL) while under contract to the Vancouver Canucks in the National Hockey League (NHL).
+He was drafted in the third round, 67th overall, by the Blues in the 2012 NHL entry draft.
 MacEachern spent three seasons at Michigan State.

 Playing career

 Collegiate

-After graduating from Brother Rice High School, MacEachern was drafted in the third round, 67th overall by the St. Louis Blues in the 2012 NHL Entry Draft.
+After graduating from Brother Rice High School, MacEachern was drafted in the third round, 67th overall by the St. Louis Blues in the 2012 NHL entry draft.
 He played one season for the Chicago Steel in the United States Hockey League.
 While with the Steel, MacEachern committed to Michigan State University.
 In his freshman season with the Michigan State Spartans, he played in 36 games and finished second amongst the teams rookies in points.

 He scored his first collegiate hat trick in a 3–2 win over Penn State on February 14, 2015.
 At the conclusion of the season, he was awarded Academic All-Big Ten Honors.

 His junior season was his most productive.
 He led the team with 30 points and 14 goals, while his 16 assists tied for second.
 At the conclusion of the season he was awarded Academic All-Big Ten Honors.
 On March 30, 2016, he chose to forego his senior season at Michigan State and sign a two-year entry-level contract with the St. Louis Blues.